A warm welcome to St Katherine’s School Sixth Form.

 The Sixth Form facilities are designed to provide a learning environment that supports study for a broad range of programmes that reflect the changing educational and employment climates around us.
 These include: AS, A2 and Vocational courses as well as GCSE re-sit opportunities in Maths and English.

 The Sixth Form has a dedicated learning resource centre with everything you would expect to help you complete your assignments.
 Through the use of Google Classroom and Chromebooks, the sixth form offers cutting edge, 21st century teaching and learning.
 We share the well-equipped science laboratories, art spaces, IT suites, a dance and performing arts space and a sports hall with the main school.

-Sixth form students are celebrating a record-breaking set of A level results.
-The number of students achieving A*-B grades at A level jumped to 49%, an all-time high, with 78% of students achieving A*-C grades, another school record.
-The overall pass rate was 98%.
+2018 saw a record-breaking set of A level results at St Katherine’s.
+The number of students achieving A*-A grades at A Level jumped to 28%, 12% higher than 2017, A*-B grades jumped to a record 61%, 12% higher than 2017, with 91% of students achieving A*-C grades beating the previous record by 13%.
+The overall pass rate was 100%.

-The Head of Sixth Form at St Katherine’s said:
+Steve Colebourne, St Katherine’s Head of Sixth Form said:

 Justin Humphreys, Head of School, added:

 “I’d like to congratulate our Year 13 students on these excellent, well deserved results, which reflect the hard work and determination by them and the dedication of their teachers.
 It was great to see so many smiles as students opened their results and thanked their teachers for their support.

 I am delighted to see that students have performed exceptionally well across academic and vocational subjects and are being rewarded for their commitment and dedication over the past two years.
 As Year 13 leave our school community, we wish them all the very best for successful futures in their chosen pathway.”